-"Severance payment" may include, but is not restricted to, a monetary payment, leaves of absence on a paid and/or unpaid basis, medical and pension benefit arrangements.
+"Severance payment" may include, but is not restricted to, a monetary payment, leaves of absence

 - (b) The parties acknowledge that an employee may enter into a voluntary separation agreement with the Employer provided the Employer and the employee reach agreement as to the terms of such a voluntary separation.
 Further, the Employer agrees to consider, with an individual employee, the possibilities for voluntary separation of that employee from his/her employment at York University.
 Subject to paragraph (c), below, it is understood that the Employer and the employee each have the discretion to refuse to agree to any particular voluntary separation agreement proposal. - (c) An employee with tenure who retires from the University between the age of X (X = 60, 61 ...
 65) and the July I coincident with or next following the employee's 65th birthday shall receive as financial assistance in his/her retirement from the University an amount equal to: